Contact Us

 Serafin, “The Huntress”

-Provenance: A bear tooth kept as a trophy by a veteran hunter
+Splinter: A bear tooth kept as a trophy by a veteran hunter

 Serafin is a wild spirit born with a keen eye and a strong resolve.
 While she is a hunter at her core, she is also fiercely protective of the animals in her domain, recognizing the delicate balance between predator and prey.